 In the spring of 1983, Michael and the crew were working on writing three "Little House" TV-movies that would wrap the series--and in an unusual way for the series to end.
 Three scripts were written and approved by NBC.
 They were "Look Back to Yesterday", "Bless All the Dear Children", and "The Last Farewell".
 The final film, "The Last Farewell" was written and directed by Michael Landon.

 They were all filmed back-to-back in June and July of 1983.
 Post-production was from August through October 1983, with the network slotting them for airplay some months ahead.
 "Look Back to Yesterday" was aired on December 12, 1983, with Albert Ingalls contracting a rare and deadly blood disease.
-However, Albert survives the ordeal as Michael didn't believe in killing off good characters on his show.
-The silence of film explains it perfectly.
-Not to mention he and Matthew Laborteaux were very close, like father and son.
+Many people were in question as to whether Albert lived or died at the end of this story.
+Producer Kent McCray revealed in an online interview in the 2000's, that it was Michael Landon's intention for Albert to die, although his death was off-screen.

 "Bless All the Dear Children" was the second television movie made and later aired on December 17, 1984.
 Laura and Almonzo's infant, Rose Wilder, is abducted by a woman, but all turns out well at the end of the story.